 How to Stop Being a People Pleaser

-The need to please people may seem to be an easy answer, but as you can see, you have to find an alternative solution to sustain your well-being.
-Here are a few ideas for you to consider when attempting to no longer act in the role of being a people pleaser:
+The need to please people may seem to be an easy answer, but you have to find an alternative solution to sustain your well-being.
+Here are a few ideas for you to consider when attempting to no longer act in the role of being a people pleaser.

 Develop Self-Awareness and Practice Self-Reflection